 E. Fees and Payment

-- Class Changes: (after registration closes): Must pay new class fee.
+- Schedule Change Fees: Must pay new class fee.
 No refunds for original class fee.
-Deadline to make changes is end of first class day.
+Deadline to make changes is end of second class day.

-- Membership and class related fees are non-refundable.
+- Membership, student and class supply fees are non-refundable.

 - Class supply fees are used to buy materials for class.

-- Teachers may request reimbursement not to exceed total class fees collected.
+- Teacher reimbursements will not exceed total class fees collected.

 - Reimbursement check may be held if balance is owed unless financial arrangements were made.

 - Unclaimed class supply fees are considered a donation to co-op.

 G. Teacher Expectations

 We believe parents are the primary educator of their own children (Proverbs 22:6); therefore we have the following teaching guidelines: